How Much Does It Cost to Rent a Helicopter? (2025 Prices)

 Telegram

-In the U.S., chartering a helicopter with a pilot typically ranges from $1,200 to $5,000+ per hour, while training/self-fly rentals of light piston helicopters often run $325 to $650 per hour.
-Prices vary by helicopter type and location.
+In the U.S., chartering a helicopter with a pilot typically runs $1,200 to $5,000+ per hour.
+Training and self-fly rentals of light piston helicopters usually cost $325 to $650 per hour.
+Prices shift based on helicopter type, location, and any extras you add.

 The Basics Of Helicopter Rentals